ASFHyP3/hyp3-cookiecutter/README.md

 # HyP3 Cookiecutter

-Use [Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) to quickly generate a new HyP3 Plugin
+Use [Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) to quickly generate a new HyP3 Plugin.

 ## Usage